oppia/oppia-web-developer-docs/Season-of-Docs-2021.md

     * [List of Mentors](#list-of-potential-mentors)
     * [Communication](#communication)

-Oppia is participating in [Season of Docs](https://developers.google.com/season-of-docs/) program!
+Oppia has applied to participate in the [Season of Docs](https://developers.google.com/season-of-docs/) 2021 program!
 This program provides support for open source projects to improve their documentation and gives professional technical writers an opportunity to gain experience in open source.
 The technical writers work closely with one or more mentors on finishing a project idea given by the organization.

 Please note that acceptance into Season of Docs isn't a prerequisite for [becoming an Oppia contributor](https://github.com/oppia/oppia/wiki).
 The Oppia project is run by the community for the community, and we warmly welcome anyone who'd like to help out!